-- An up-to-date list of your current food suppliers and also all your suppliers for the previous two years.
+- An up-to-date list of your current food suppliers and all your suppliers for the previous two years.
 It must include the supplier's:

-- trading name
+- \circ trading name

-- business address
+- o business address

 - o contact phone number

-If you pick food up from a supplier they must also be included in this record.
-You can keep this information in any way you like as long as your local council environmental health officer can see it on request and your staff can access it in your absence.
-Use the attachments below if you do not already have this information in your existing records.
-If you have received this record template as part of your FoodSmart food safety program, you can upload your own record template into your FoodSmart food safety program via the upload button below.
-If you have accessed this record template from the 'Record keeping' menu above, without logging into the FoodSmart system, you will only be able to download this record template.
+If you pick food up from a supplier, they must also be included in this record.
+You can keep this information in any way you like, as long as your local council environmental health officer can see it on request and your staff can access it in your absence.